- Excellent customer service

 The VPN allows you a choice of several protocols.
 It doesn’t do a great job of distinguishing between them, though.
 OpenVPN and IKEv2 are both described as “high performance & data protection,” and the blurbs below the menu don’t help differentiate them (see our VPN protocol breakdown if you want to know more).

-You can also go with KeepSolid’s own UDP or TCP protocols, or use WireGuard, a new open-source protocol that’s still in beta.
-We don’t recommend using WireGuard, though.
-Its main selling point is that it has a smaller codebase than OpenVPN, and small, manageable codebases don’t tend to last long in open-source projects with thousands of contributors.
+You can also go with the unique KeepSolid Wise UDP or TCP protocols, or use WireGuard, a newer open-source protocol that’s still in beta.
+WireGuard has a smaller codebase than OpenVPN, and has so far kept that manageable design even after a few years of refinement.
+It’s also generally the fastest VPN protocol.

 We used ipleak.net to test for IP, DNS and WebRTC leaks, and we found no vulnerabilities.
 VPN Unlimited gets high marks for good encryption and protocols, but it loses points for a lack of clear in-app information about what those protocols mean.
 It’s not acceptable that choosing “optimal” doesn’t tell you what protocol the VPN has selected.

-For VPNs with security we’re more sure about, take a look at our NordVPN review or our CyberGhost review.
+For VPNs with security we’re more sure about, take a look at our ExpressVPN review or our CyberGhost review.

 Privacy